RobertPHeller/SmartCatFeeder/Readme.md

 and provide a web server over WiFi.
-It will use a load cell to measure how full the food bowl is, it will have a sensor to check when the food bin is low and have a battery backup to operate in the event of a power failure, to insure your cat will be feed when the power goes out.
+It will use a load cell to measure how full the food bowl is, it will have a sensor to check when the food bin is low and have a battery backup to operate in the event of a power failure, to insure your cat will be fed when the power goes out.